TmmmmmR/keycloak-workshop/lab8/README.md

 2. The following shows the command to deploy the lab:

    ````
-   mvn spring-boot:run
+   ./mvnw spring-boot:run

    ````

 Access & Play with the lab
 ---------------------

-You can access the application with the following URL: <http://localhost:8080/>.
+You can access the application with the following URL: <http://localhost:8081/>.

 If you want to play around, try the following steps: